When will there be a verdict in Johnny Depp’s trial against Amber Heard?

 Depp has asked for $50m in damages; Heard has asked for $100m and immunity against Depp’s claims.

 The trial in Depp’s suit began on 11 April.
-The first four weeks of testimony have painted a harrowing portrait of the former couple’s tumultuous relationship as the jury heard testimony from both actors as well as a string of other people who knew them.
+Six weeks of testimony painted a harrowing portrait of the former couple’s tumultuous relationship as the jury heard testimony from both actors as well as a string of other people who knew them.

-Heard testified on 4 and 5 May before the court entered a week-long break.
-Proceedings resumed on Monday, 16 May, with more testimony from Heard.
+Both legal teams gave their closing arguments on Friday (27 May) before the case was sent to the jury for deliberation.

 Here’s a look at what comes next: